Assessing $TESS$'s Yield of Rocky Planets Around Nearby M Dwarfs: Introduction

 The \tess (\textit{Transiting Exoplanet Survey Satellite}) mission \citep{Ricker15} is an all-sky photometric survey that has been instrumental in the detection of new exoplanets that are ideal for follow-up observations.
 With tens of thousands of M dwarfs in its target list \citep{Stassun18}, and several thousand planetary candidates already identified around stars of all types \citep{Guerrero21}, it vastly expands our ability to perform statistical studies of as-of-yet unprobed stellar and planetary populations.

-The nearest ($d < 30$\,pc) M dwarfs are brighter, making them more amenable to further study, and are more complete in the \tess catalog than more distant populations.
-Figure~\ref{fig:barclay} shows the distribution of this subset of rocky M dwarf \tess planetary candidates (also known as TOIs, \tess Objects of Interest) from the \tess prime mission \citep{Guerrero21}.
-There is an increase in planet number with decreasing stellar radius, possibly reflecting the increased detectability of these planets (the transit depth goes as $R_\star^{-2}$), increasing planetary occurrence around smaller stars \citep{Hardegree_Ullman_2019, Sabotta21}, and/or the large number of M dwarfs at low masses \citep{Winters15}.
-However, there is a drop-off at $0.3 R_\odot$, which could be related to the decreased transit probability (which goes as $R_\star/a$) or the low luminosity of small stars.
+The nearest ($d\,<\,30$\,pc) M dwarfs are brighter, making them more amenable to further study, and the \tess catalog likely includes a more complete sample of them than more distant populations.
+Figure~\ref{fig:barclay} shows the distribution of small, short-period planet candidates (also known as TOIs, \tess Objects of Interest) around this subset of M dwarf hosts from the \tess prime mission \citep{Guerrero21}.
+The distribution of planetary candidates with stellar radii has a clear peak around $0.3\,R_\odot$, with fewer planets detected both around smaller and larger stars.
+The increase in detections with decreasing stellar radius likely reflects the increased detectability of these planets (the transit depth goes as $R_\star^{-2}$) and/or the large number of M dwarfs at low masses \citep{Winters15}.
+The decrease in detections at radii smaller than $0.3\,R_\odot$ could reflect the decreased transit probability (which goes as $R_\star/a$) or the decreased brightness in the \tess bandpass of these dimmer and cooler stars.

-However, these geometric, observational, and physical properties may not be the sole cause of the shape of this planet distribution.
-Our lack of understanding regarding planetary occurrence around very small stars is compounded by the fact that stellar activity, which can meaningfully increase the observed stellar photometric noise, is believed to be more prevalent in M dwarfs as they decrease in radius \citep{West15}.
-We need to quantify our understanding of the drop-off in planets at low stellar radii.
+It is necessary to include the known observational biases in any efforts to understand the distribution of planet candidate properties and to determine whether or not additional phenomena, such as stellar activity and planet occurrence, are influencing our observations.
+Stellar activity, which can meaningfully increase observed stellar photometric noise, appears to be more prevalent in later-type M dwarfs than in warmer, more massive M dwarfs \citep{West15}.
+Meanwhile, there is observational evidence that the occurrence rate of rocky planets is higher around smaller M dwarf stars \citep{Hardegree_Ullman_2019, Sabotta21}.

-As a point of comparison, before the \tess mission launched, \cite{Barclay18} used simulations to estimate the potential yield of the \tess mission in Sectors 1 -- 26.
-Figure~\ref{fig:barclay} compares the observed rocky, short-period M dwarf planets from the prime mission to the simulated distribution of planets around stars drawn from the same catalog.
+Before the launch of the \tess mission, \cite{Barclay18} ran a suite of simulations to estimate the potential yield of the \tess mission in Sectors 1 -- 26, using a noise model purely based upon the \tess magnitude of the star.
+They didn't account for the potential effects of stellar activity and they assumed a single overall occurrence rate for M dwarfs, so their simulations provide us with an appropriate baseline of the planets we should expect to observe given what we currently understand about the biases described above.
+They provided the results of a single run of these simulations as a list of stars and their detected planets.
+Figure~\ref{fig:barclay} compares the observed rocky, short-period M dwarf planets from the prime mission to a comparable sample (with the same cuts) from the \cite{Barclay18} simulation.